input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-10-transactions.md

 This feature can be used in similar way to [delegation](https://cardanodocs.com/technical/delegation/), but there are differences:

-1. There is no certificate(s): to revoke stake delegation _$A$_ has to move funds, providing different stake distribution.
+1. There is no certificate(s): to revoke stake delegation `A` has to move funds, providing different stake distribution.
-2. The portion of _$A$_'s stake can be delegated via distribution.
+2. The portion of `A`'s stake can be delegated via distribution.
 On the contrary, delegation requires you to delegate all funds of whole address at once.